Find Affordable College Courses

 $46,336 Average Tuition & Fees

-With a ranking of #10, McDaniel College did quite well on this year’s best value schools for economics students.
-Located in the suburb of Westminster, McDaniel is a private not-for-profit school with a small student population.
+McDaniel College did quite well in this year’s ranking of the best value schools for economics students.
+It came in at #10 on the list.
+Located in the small suburb of Westminster, McDaniel is a private not-for-profit school with a small student population.

-McDaniel also claimed a spot on our Best Economics Schools in Maryland list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, McDaniel also did well on our Best Economics Schools in Maryland list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Best Value Economics Colleges in the Middle Atlantic Region

-Explore all the Best Value Economics Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Value Economics Schools in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded